meegpipe/meegpipe/tutorials/batman/getting_raw_data.md

-Getting the raw data files
+Retrieve the raw data files
 ===

-The experimental data files from the BATMAN project are managed by the [somsds][somsds] software.
-The _somsds_ data management assigns several meta-data tags to every data file that it manages.
-It then allows you to retrieve a set of files by querying _somsds_ for files with specific tag values.
+The experimental data files from the BATMAN project are managed by a specialized piece of software: [the somsds data management system][somsds].
-For instance, all experimental files acquired within the BATMAN project have a _recording_ tag with value set to _batman_.
+This software assigns various meta-data to the experimental data files that it manages.
+It then allows you to retrieve a set of files by querying _somsds_ for specific meta-data values.
+For instance, all experimental files acquired within the BATMAN project have a meta-data tag named _recording_, which is set to the string _batman_.

 ## Moving to our working directory